 Hundreds, sometimes thousands of young adults from many different countries across the world pray and sing with the brothers of the community.
 Short songs sung over and over again that, in a few words, express a basic reality, quickly grasped by the mind.
 Then the Bible is read in several languages.
 At the centre of every prayer service, a long moment of silence offers an irreplaceable opportunity to encounter God.

-Themed services explore a particular issue, experience or occasion in a creative way, offering a fresh perspective.
-Recent themed services include: asylum, doubt, friendship, homelessness, living with, loss, racial justice, thresholds, water of life and wholeness.
+(fourth Sunday of the month) Themed services explore a particular issue, experience or occasion in a more creative way, offering a fresh perspective.
+Past themed services include: asylum, doubt, friendship, homelessness, living with, loss, racial justice, thresholds, water of life and wholeness.